 Overview

 The first and most well-known cryptocurrency is Bitcoin, which was created as a decentralized digital store of value.
-It uses a fixed supply that is limited to 21 million coins.
+It uses a fixed supply capped at 21 million coins.

 Why it’s beginner-friendly